Taylor Walls Player Props: Rays vs. Royals

-Taylor Walls is available when the Tampa Bay Rays battle Alec Marsh and the Kansas City Royals at Kauffman Stadium Saturday at 2:10 PM ET.
+On Sunday, Taylor Walls (.185 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 2:10 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-1 with a double and an RBI against the Braves.
+In his last game he had a hitless performance (0-for-2) against the Royals.

 Taylor Walls Game Info & Props vs. the Royals